mat-0/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 10:00AM on 17 December 2025 or as the situation changes.

+- Flood warning: River Severn at Severn Ham, Tewkesbury
+- Rising river levels are expected to cause flooding overnight.
+Flooding is expected on 17 December 2025 .
+Flooding may affect property and roads in and around Severn Ham and access to Abbey Mill may be compromised.

+Predicted peak:-
+Mythe 3.3m to 3.8m on 17/12 PM.
+We are monitoring rainfall and river levels .
+Monitor local water levels and weather conditions .
+This message will be updated by 10:00AM on 17 December 2025 or as the situation changes.

 <!-- flood_marker ends -->